Kevin-Rau/Kevin-Rau/README.md

-- 👋 Hi, I’m @Kevin-Rau, and i'm building the next graet thing
+- 👋 Hi, I’m @Kevin-Rau, and i'm building the next great thing

 <!---
 Kevin-Rau/Kevin-Rau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.